 ‘This kitchen features a lot of straight lines, especially because of the stunning beams, so we added curves to provide contrast.
 Seating around a circular table allows for a more sociable dining experience and we designed the breakfast bar as a raised area so that three people could sit round it comfortably.'

 'This was also designed at a height where they can look directly out through the windows to the lovely countryside beyond.’

 An island doesn’t have to be huge to prove a valuable asset.
 If space is tight, you’re not ready to commit or you just want flexibility, a freestanding unit could be the answer.
-Make sure it’s light enough to move without damaging the furniture, flooring or your back!
+It's a good move to keep your island compact when you're working with small cottage kitchen ideas.

-If you’re going open-plan and have unavoidable structural joists to navigate around, an island unit can play a big role in maintaining easy traffic flow through the space.
+If you’re for an open-plan kitchen and have unavoidable structural joists to navigate around, an island unit can play a big role in maintaining easy traffic flow through the space.

 ‘The island in this kitchen has been designed around the large pillar in the centre of the room, creating additional space for food preparation and storage, whilst allowing the Aga range oven to remain the focal point.'